-The following is an excerpt from Highsmith’s final paper, titled “COVID-19 and Xenophobia: Reckoning With East Asian Identities in the United States.”
+The following are excerpts from Highsmith’s final paper, titled “COVID-19 and Xenophobia: Reckoning with East Asian Identities in the United States.”

-Although most participants did not report having felt personally threatened, many still took measures to try to hide their identities as a result of increased anti-Asian sentiment.
-Overall, women and younger people were much more likely to report trying to conceal their identities or going out of their way to try to avoid harm.
+Code-switching and shapeshifting: Although most participants did not report having felt personally threatened, many still took measures to try to hide their identities. ...
+Overall, women and younger people were much more likely to report … going out of their way to try to avoid harm.
 Measures taken to try to avoid harm ranged from code-switching in their everyday speech to wearing sunglasses to hide their faces.

-Many participants noted that the current racial reckoning in the United States is helping them unpack their identities and the country’s history of racism.
-Even so, some participants who supported movements like Black Lives Matter worried that other minority groups were being overshadowed in the push for racial justice for the African American community.
+The struggle for racial justice: Many participants noted that the current racial reckoning in the U.S. is helping them unpack their identities and the country’s history of racism.
+Even so, some participants who supported movements like Black Lives Matter worried that other minority groups were being overshadowed.

-The unrest and uncertainty fueled by the pandemic also led many participants to question their faith.
-Overall, younger people tended to struggle more with faith throughout the pandemic, where for older people it was a pillar of their coping, both with anti-Asian hate and with their general anxiety about their health and safety.
-While there was no consensus, the majority of self-identified Christians in the sample said that their faith either did not change or became more important to them through the pandemic, as opposed to less.
+Reconsidering the role of faith: The unrest and uncertainty fueled by the pandemic also led many participants to question their faith.
+Overall, younger people tended to struggle more with faith … where for older people it was a pillar of their coping, both with anti-Asian hate and with their general anxiety about their health and safety.

-Overall, participants who said their identities had changed during the pandemic all said that it was a positive change.
+Shifting identities: Overall, participants who said their identities had changed during the pandemic all said that it was a positive change.
 They are now prouder of their identities and more curious about their heritage.
-There was not a single participant who identified less with being Asian than they did in early 2020.
 One participant even noted that they used xenophobia as a tool to feel empowered, saying, “[It] gives me an opportunity to stand up for myself, my family, and my peers.”